tmwagency/labs-blog/_posts/2013-12-11-really-good-hyperlinks.md

 Hot on the heels of redesigning his website, [Paul Lewis](https://twitter.com/aerotwist) has released this great canvas demo in which the user can generate their very own 3D shape by plotting 4 points on the screen.

 ### [Robo-boogie](http://roboboogie.codeclub.org.uk/)
-Practice your dance moves before hitting the town with this demo from [Code Club](https://www.codeclub.org.uk/), in which you can alter the angle and speed of animations performed by a dancing robot.
+Practice your dance moves before hitting the town with this demo from [Code Club](https://www.codeclub.org.uk/), with which you can alter the angle and speed of animations performed by a dancing robot.

 ### [Waves](http://david.li/waves/)
-A nice calming 3D wave demo to help calm those Tuesday stresses.
+A nice calming 3D wave demo to help reduce those Tuesday stresses.
 Created using WebGL.

 ## Articles